davidgfdev/davidgfdev.github.io/README.md

 # Portfolio
 A site where I upload the projects I'm working on!

+Each project starts with a very clear premise, some defined objectives and from there I just let myself explore and have fun while I learn.

 # 2D Space Shooter (Battallion Nemesis)

 2D Space Shooter game I created in Unity.

+## Project Overview

 This is a space shooter that can be completed in 5 minutes.
 Premise was to make a fast-paced game with Unity with the following objectives: